-Prospective subjects as defined by the criteria in §5.2 will be considered for entry into this study.
+Prospective subjects as defined by the criteria in §[5.2](#) and [5.3](#) will be considered for entry into this study.

 All site personnel involved in patient screening and data collection procedures will be trained on this protocol and the electronic remote data capture (eDC) system.
 Following patient consent, inclusion/exclusion criteria information will be entered into the eDC system.
 This action will notify Endologix that a patient has been consented and is being considered for enrollment.
 In parallel, the pre-operative CT scan will be uploaded to Core Lab by the site.
 The Core Lab will subsequently provide the anatomical measurements for confirming eligibility.
-Endologix will then facilitate an independent clinician review of anatomical and medical information for final sign off.
-Sites will be notified of individual study subject eligibility via the EDC system.
+Endologix will then facilitate a Case Review Board to examine anatomical and medical information for final sign off.
+Sites will be notified of individual study subject eligibility via the eDC system.